 Ah, the endless benefits of stepping away from the computer.
 Matthew McLean of The Podcast Host explains and reviews EditPoint, an iOS app that allows creators to edit with their ears rather than their eyes.
 Its review interface has customizable “labelled buttons, which add timecoded markers like ‘too loud’, ‘lengthen gap,’ and ‘delete.'”

 In addition to those making complex audio fiction projects, podcasters running long-form interviews could also find this tool “extremely useful,” McLean points out.
-“You could use EditPoint to review raw versions of interviews whilst out walking, highlighting everything that’s staying in, and everything that you’d like to tidy up or cut out.”the full feature
+“You could use EditPoint to review raw versions of interviews whilst out walking, highlighting everything that’s staying in, and everything that you’d like to tidy up or cut out.”

 This Friday we leave you with a joyful video of gratitude from George the Poet.
 “I appreciate every single word that has ever been written about my podcast, but didn’t expect to make it to the New York Times.”
 George Mpanga’s story has value for every podcast creator and listener.

 Congratulations, George, and to you, reader, for being part of the movement.

 - For science: James Cridland of Podnews has shared a YouTube video in which he tries out Descript’s new Podcast Studio tool, “an audio editor that works like a word processor.”
 Narrating each step, Cridland shows how the program smoothly trims an audio recording.

 - Deutschland ahoy: Acast’s Stefan Zilch, regional managing director for Germany, is confident that the platform’s “unique, established” tech will bring in paid subcribers.
 Zilch tells Red Herring: “I believe people will pay for content that they love — even if it’s just a euro or two.”